Adam-Peel/Adam-Peel/README.md

+## About Me
-# Welcome!!
+Welcome!!
 I'm Adam 👋

-## About Me
-I am an aspiring software developer undertaking a Full Stack Bootcamp with [Northcoders](https://northcoders.com)
+I'm an aspiring software developer undertaking a Full Stack Bootcamp with [Northcoders](https://northcoders.com)
-I especially enjoy working on open-source projects, solving probems, and creating practical applications.
+I especially enjoy working in a team, solving probems, and creating practical applications.

 In my spare time I can be found:
 - 🏔️ In the great outdoors
 - 🎹 Learning classical piano
 - 🔨 Renovating a house
 - 📖 Reading classic novels

----

 ## Projects
 NC News backend server